Manaslu Circuit Trek -17 Days

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to higher altitudes.
 Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

 We can categorize AMS into three categories with its symptoms.
-The trekker suffering from regular AMS feels giddy, gets headaches, has Nausea, and is out of breath.
-It is suggested not to worry as it disappears after the body gets used to less oxygen.
+The trekker suffering from normal AMS feels giddy, gets headaches, has Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less oxygen.
 Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomiting, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.
+A person suffering from serious AMS shows heightened symptoms, including shortness of breath, even while resting.
+The trekker with serious symptoms can barely walk, and fluids may start building up in the lungs.
+The trekker with serious AMS must be taken to a lower altitude immediately.

 Advanced cases of AMS

-If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid is accumulated in the body's tissues.
+If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid accumulates in the tissues of the body.
 Following are the two serious altitude sicknesses caused at high altitudes.

 High Altitude Cerebral Edema (HACE)

-In HACE, the brain gets swollen, leading to coma and even death.
+In HACE, the brain gets swollen which can lead to coma and even death.
 Its symptoms are paralysis on one side of the body, bladder dysfunction, fatigue, bowel dysfunction, loss of coordination, and confusion.
 Descend to a lower altitude as soon as possible to prevent the worsening of the condition.

 High Altitude Pulmonary Edema (HAPE)

-Fluid is accumulated in the lungs, which also increases the capillary pressure.
-Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing frothy pink sputum, and fatigue.
+Fluid is accumulated in the lungs which also increases the capillary pressure.
+Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing pink frothy sputum, and fatigue.

-Important Note: Severe cases of AMS are rare.
-All our guides at the Adventure Club Trek are aware of the symptoms of AMS and can handle it with care.
+Important Note: Severe cases of AMS are pretty rare.
+All our guides at the Adventure Club Trek, are aware of the symptoms of AMS and can handle it with care.
 We prioritize acclimatization, talk about the use of Diamox beforehand, and counsel all our trekkers on the risk and preventive factors before and during the trip.
 Your safety is our main concern.

 Equipment And Packing List

-* The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.
+* The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags, and duffle bags.

-* Our leading guide, trained in wilderness first aid, will carry a comprehensive medical kit.
+* Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.

 Important Documents And Items

-• Valid passport, two extra passport-size photos, and airline tickets.
+• Valid passport, 2 extra passport-size photos, airline tickets.

-• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities and snacks, and for purchasing your drinks and gifts.
+• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, and snacks, and for purchasing your drinks and gifts.

-• Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, Etc
+• Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, etc

 HEAD

-• Bandana or headscarf is also helpful in dusty conditions.
+• A bandana or headscarf, also useful in dusty conditions

 • Warm hat that covers your ears (wool or synthetic)